Final report for LNC23-487

 Monitoring Protocol

 Codling Moth (CM): Exclusion-netting was highly effective at excluding CM males, with trap counts near-zero inside netted blocks.
-No internal feeding damage associated with CM was observed in pre-harvest fruit inspections from netted trees.
+In 2025 we found 3 male moths under exclusion-netting traps.
+It is likely given low abundance of codling moth under nets that the internal lepidopteran feeding may be from other moths.

-San Jose Scale (SJS): Fewer male SJS were captured in traps in netted trees and no SJS scale was detected on fruit from any netted treatments, affirming the exclusion efficacy for this pest.
+San Jose Scale (SJS): Fewer male SJS were captured in traps in netted trees and no SJS scale was detected on fruit from any netted treatments in 2024.
+In 2025, we had minor San Jose scale damage ~2%, but it did not show any significant difference between nets and open.
 In addition, fewer of its natural enemy, the parasitoid Encarsia perniciosi were caught under the nets suggesting the nets may inhibit natural pest suppression.

 Woolly Apple Aphid (WAA): Incidence of aerial WAA colonies was significantly higher under nets.
 Woolly apple aphids are not direct fruit pests as they feed on woody tissue.
-Over time, high populations can cause blind wood, which can impact future yields.
+Over time, high populations can impact future yields.

-Other natural enemies and Flower Thrips on passive traps: Although more flower thrips were caught on traps under the nets than in the unnetted plots, no cosmetic damage to fruit was observed.
+Flower Thrips on passive traps: Although more flower thrips were caught on traps under the nets than in the unnetted plots, no cosmetic damage to fruit was observed in 2024 or 2025.
 Other natural enemies (e.g., predators and other parasitoids) were rarely caught on passive traps under the nets.

 Plum Curculio and Apple Maggot: Pest pressure was extremely low across all sites for these species.
 Pre-harvest inspections of 200 fruits per plot revealed negligible evidence of stings (plum curculio) or larval feeding (apple maggot).